Steeeephen/LAVA/README.md

 Output will be sent to the 'output' directory for each game in the playlist

+## Output

+Three files will be output; a csv containing all player positions as well as a html for blue & red side.
+The html file will contain interactive graphs of each player's in-game position until the 90 second mark.
+These plots can be downloaded as a png by opening the html and clicking the button on each graph

 ## Notes

 107 champions trackable; Ornn and Trundle are known problem children, will be fixed in due time

 90 blue side champions identifiable, 88 red side

-Currently optimised only for LEC/UKLC games, more to follow
+Currently optimised only for LEC/UKLC games, more to follow.
+The dimensions are *slightly* different for each league so the raw numbers are not directly comparable between different leagues

 Please note that this is an early build, any queries can be directed to  loltracker.program [at] gmail.com